02. Mycelium - Domain Manifest

 capsule_signature - Save full mycelium to

-/cmn/mycelium/{hash}.json - Generate cmn.json capsule entry with mycelium_hash and endpoints
+/cmn/mycelium/{hash}.json - Generate cmn.json capsule entry with endpoints (including

 capsule_signature - Save to